 Germany is one of the most culturally influential European nations, and one of the world’s main economic powers.
 Often referred to as the capital of Europe and with over two millennia of history, Germany is a must visit destination.
 Berlin, its hipster capital, is home to art, great nightlife and the Brandenburg Gate.
 Experience Germany’s social culture when visiting Munich at Oktoberfest or other beer halls, such as the 16th-century Hofbräuhaus.
 Grab a pretzel or bratwurst (sausage in a bun) while exploring the streets of business hub Frankfurt with its many skyscrapers and padlock-covered bridges.

-Berlin is the capital of Germany and has a lot to offer to its visitors.
-This city is well known for music and art scene, happening vibes and is, in general, a favorite among the creative types.
-You will also find several world-class museums, a rich café culture, excellent nightlife and cheap food here and an enormous array of things to do.
-And the best part-Berlin is one of the most affordable cities in all of Europe.
+Berlin, the capital of Germany, has a lot to offer to its visitors.
+This city is well known for it’s creative vibe and great music art scene.
+You’ll find several world-class museums, a rich café culture, excellent nightlife and great street food.
+Don’t miss the gold-colored, swoop-roofed Berliner Philharmonie, built in 1963.
+Believe it or not, Berlin is still one of the most affordable cities in Europe.